Comparisons

 Feature Comparison

-Starting PriceFree / $14/mo$199/yearFree / ~$6/mo$6.99/week$8.99/mo
+Starting PriceFree / $14/moFree / $19 one-timeFree / ~$6/mo$6.99/week$8.99/mo

-Free TierYes (20 credits)No5 credits/moLimited + watermarkNo
+Free TierYes (20 credits)2 restores/day5 credits/moLimited + watermarkNo

-PlatformWeb (any device)Desktop onlyWebiOS, Android, WebWeb
+PlatformWeb (any device)Web (any device)WebiOS, Android, WebWeb

 Scratch RemovalYesYesYesBasicYes

-ColorizationYes (dedicated tool)Basic color balanceVia separate toolNoYes
+ColorizationYes (dedicated tool)Faded color recoveryVia separate toolNoYes

-TrustpilotN/A (new)4.0 / 55K reviews4.0 / 1.2K reviewsMixed / 116 reviewsMixed / 1.5K reviews
+TrustpilotN/A (new)N/A (new)4.0 / 1.2K reviewsMixed / 116 reviewsMixed / 1.5K reviews

 When to Use Each Tool